-- 1 Is not a director or officer or substantial stockholder of the Company or of its related companies or any of its substantial shareholders except when the same shall be an independent director of any of the foregoing; - 2 Does not own more than two percent (2%) of the shares of the Company and/or its related companies or any of its substantial shareholders; - 3 Is not a relative of any director, officer or substantial shareholder of the Company, any of its related companies or any of its substantial shareholders.
-For this purpose, relatives include spouse, parent, child, brother, sister, and the spouse of such child, brother or sister; - 4 Is not acting as a nominee or representative of any director or substantial shareholder of the Company, and/or any of its related companies and/or any of its substantial shareholders, pursuant to a Deed of Trust or under any contract or arrangement; - 5 Has not been employed in any executive capacity by the Company, any of its related companies and/or by any of its

-- substantial shareholders within the last two (2) years. - Is not retained, either personally or through his firm or any similar entity, as professional adviser, by the Company, any of its related companies and/or any of its substantial shareholders, within the last two (2) years; or - 7 Has not engaged and does not engage in any transaction with the Company and/or with any of its related companies and/or with any of its substantial shareholders, whether by himself and/or with other persons and/or through a firm of which he is a partner and/or a company of which he is a director or substantial shareholder, other than transactions which are conducted at arm's length and are immaterial.
+- substantial shareholders except when the same shall be an independent director of any of the foregoing; - 2.
+Does not own more than two percent (2%) of the shares of the Company and/or its related companies or any of its substantial shareholders: - 3.
+Is not a relative of any director, officer or substantial shareholder of the Company, any of its related companies or any of its substantial shareholders.
+For this purpose, relatives include spouse, parent, child, brother, sister, and the spouse of such child, brother or sister; - 4.
+Is not acting as a nominee or representative of any director or substantial shareholder of the Company, and/or any of its related companies and/or any of its substantial shareholders, pursuant to a Deed of Trust or under any contract or arrangement; - 5.
+Has not been employed in any executive capacity by the Company, any of its related companies and/or by any of its substantial shareholders within the last two (2) years. - 6.
+Is not retained, either personally or through his firm or any similar entity, as professional adviser, by the Company, any of its related companies and/or any of its substantial shareholders, within the last two (2) years; or - 7.
+Has not engaged and does not engage in any transaction with the Company and/or with any of its related companies and/or with any of its substantial shareholders, whether by himself and/or with other persons and/or through a firm of which he is a partner and/or a company of which he is a director or substantial shareholder, other than transactions which are conducted at arm's length and are immaterial.